Freskoko/INF161_H23/project/README.md

 ![globalstråling vs traffik](src/figs_new/GlobalstralingVSTotal_trafikk_POST_CHANGES.png)

-After processing this data, treating outliers, one can see that the data sits between values of 0-900.
+After processing this data, treating outliers, one can see that the data sits between values of 0-900. #todo

 It is clear that there is some correlation between globalstråling and cycle-traffic.